Webplicity/transferable-context-aware-vr/README.md

 # INFO

-CAVR is a general, future-proof design thatexports multiple types of context information that are sent over anetwork interface.
+CAVR is a general, future-proof design that exports multiple types of context information that are sent over anetwork interface.
 This design works for basically all VR-HMDs, with the help of community-supported tools.
 Details around this project can be found in: [CAVR](CAVR.pdf)

 # DESIGN & IMPLEMENTATION